BradleyCodeU/microbit/README.md

 # Light Sensor Face

 Using the built-in light sensor (built into the LEDs), show a happy face if it is bright and a sad face if it is dark.
 Choose icons to display if A or B buttons are pressed.

 ---

+# Make A Song

+Attach a speaker.

+Create a variable and set it to false

+In the forever loop, write code that plays your sounds (8 or more notes) if a variable is set to true

+When the A button is pressed, set the variable to true

+When the B button is pressed, set the variable to false

+---

+# Musical Instrument

+Create a musical instrument.
+Attach a speaker.

+When the A button is pressed, play a Low A note.

+When the B button is pressed, loop through these notes: C, D, E, G, A

+There are multiple ways that the B button could work...

+- The B button could randomly play either C, D, E, G, A
+- The B button could play C on the 1st press, then D on the 2nd press, etc.

+---

+# Blink 3 LEDs

+Use the "toggle x _ , y _ " block to blink two or three different LEDs on the Microbit.

+You may want to add "pause (ms) 100" blocks between each toggle block.

+Your first LED might be x: 1 and y: 1.
+Your second and third LEDs should have different coordinates.

+When A is held down blink two LEDs in a pattern like this 1-2-1-2-1-2-1-2

+When B is held down blink three LEDs in a pattern like this 1-2-3-1-2-3-1-2-3

+When button A+B is pressed...
+MAKE IT YOUR OWN!
+Make up your own pattern.

+---